Skip to main content

 The Contracted Residential Trash and Recycling program is designed to increase opportunities for composting and recycling, provide equitable, consistent pricing across the community, as well as increase safety and reduce emissions by reducing the number of trash trucks on residential streets.

-There are five service level available.
+There are five service levels available.
 Every service level includes weekly trash service (except for XS cart service which is collected every two weeks), as well as weekly recycling collection (up to two 95-gallon carts per week), seasonal weekly yard trimmings collection (up to one 95-gallon cart per week), and collection of two eligible bulky items per year for no additional cost

-Monthly cost is based on the trash cart size you select.
+Cost is based on the trash cart size you select.
 Households will be billed directly by Republic Services every quarter.

-• XS cart service (35 gallon trash cart collected every two weeks): $11.10
+• XS cart service (35 gallon trash cart collected every two weeks): $ 11.10 a month (billed $33.30 quarterly)

-• S cart service (35 gallon cart): $ 19.10
+• S cart service (35 gallon cart): $ 19.10 (billed $57.30 quarterly)

-• M cart service (65 gallon cart): $ 37.10
+• M cart service (65 gallon cart): $ 37.10 (billed $111.30 quarterly)

-• L cart service (95 gallon cart): $ 55.10
+• L cart service (95 gallon cart): $ 55.10 (billed $165.30 quarterly)

-• XL cart service (2 x 95 gallon carts): $ 109.10
+• XL cart service (2 x 95 gallon carts): $ 109.10 (billed $327.30 quarterly)

 For households that elect not to receive yard trimmings collection, the monthly service price will be reduced by $5 for all service levels except for XS cart service.